 Monitoring of the springs was scheduled to commence in June 2018, but due to prolonged drought conditions the springs could not be located until a storm event in February 2020 recharged the aquifers and nine springs were identified in April 2020, as shown in Appendix A. Springs 6, 7, 8 and 9 were therefore first monitored in April 2020 and will continue to be monitored on a quarterly basis with the exception of Spring 6.

 3. Results

 3.1 Weather Results

-Rainfall data recorded by the Gunlake weather station for past two years is presented below.
+Rainfall data recorded for past year is presented below.
 Raw data is provided in Table 3.1 while a summary of recent years is provided in Graph 1 below.